 for Access and Distance Learning that may help.

 classroom.
-He/she/they are being non-responsive when I reach out.
+The student is being non-responsive when I reach

-When I do get in touch with the student, he/she/they simply say,
+out.
+When I do get in touch with the student, the student simply

 It will take some students longer to acclimate to distance

 learning than others.
 Some students might also have aversions to